The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 Although tropical attire isn’t an official dress code, it’s essential to understand if you are ever invited to a destination wedding on the beach.
 Keep it playful, bright, and don’t forget the elegance.
 For both men and women, go with tropical hues and floral prints.
 Just about any type of clothing is acceptable as long as it looks nice; don’t even think about showing up to a wedding in your swim gear.

-This midi dress from Farm Rio is flowy and light, thanks to the linen material, making it a great for sunny weather.
-Complement the leafy detail of the dress with these green Isabel Marant triangle earrings and don’t forget to wear flats instead of heels if you need to be on the sand.
+This midi dress from Farm Rio is fun-hearted, and, thanks to the linen material, light, making it a great for sunny weather.
+Complement the leafy detail of the dress with statement-making fuchsia earrings and wear easy-off heels in case you need to be on the sand.

 A destination beach wedding may be the only time it’s appropriate to wear a pair of Birkenstocks to a ceremony.
-Keep the upscale beach vibe going with relaxed linen pants and a pressed woven shirt with some flair.
+Keep the upscale beach vibe going with relaxed linen pants and a structured shirt with some flair.

 - The 11 Best Garment Bags to Up Your Packing Game and Stay Wrinkle-Free